 If you feel your account may have been compromised, do not hesitate to contact the Cribl support team at https://cribl.io/support/.

-If you have other concerns you wish to report, you can submit it in any one of three ways:
+If you have a fraud, abuse, or misconduct concern you wish to report, you can submit it one of three ways:

 We will investigate all legitimate reports and make every effort to quickly correct any vulnerability.
 We ask in return that you: